gohugoio/hugoDocs/content/en/configuration/imaging.md

 `compression`
 : {{< new-in 0.153.5 />}}
 : (`string`) The encoding strategy used for the image.
 Options are `lossy` or `lossless`.
-Note that `lossless` is only supported by the WebP format.
+Note that `lossless` is only supported by the AVIF and WebP formats.
 Default is `lossy`.

 `quality`
-: (`int`) The visual fidelity of the image, applicable to JPEG and WebP formats when using `lossy` compression.
+: (`int`) The visual fidelity of the image, applicable to AVIF, JPEG, and WebP formats when using `lossy` compression.
 Expressed as a whole number from `1` to `100`, inclusive.
 Lower numbers prioritize smaller file size, while higher numbers prioritize visual clarity.
 Default is `75`.

 `resampleFilter`
 : (`string`) The algorithm used to calculate new pixels when resizing, fitting, or filling an image.
 Common options include `box`, `lanczos`, `catmullRom`, `mitchellNetravali`, `linear`, or `nearestNeighbor`.
 Default is `box`.